 Funds raised through the JWCC Foundation are used for student scholarships, program support and many other activities that advance the goals and mission of the college.
-To make a contribution to the JWCC Foundation, call 217.641.4105 or email foundation@jwcc.edu.
+To make a contribution to the JWCC Foundation, call 217.641.4105, email foundation@jwcc.edu or visit the website at https://jwccfoundation.org.